-Registrations are now open for the 2017 Vaccines in Public Health Workshop
+Vaccines in Public Health Workshop 2018

 NCIRS conducts a workshop on Vaccines in Public Health annually.
 The workshop is offered as one of the elective subjects in the Master of Public Health (MPH) and Master of International Public Health (MIPH) programs at the University of Sydney.
 It is also open to those not currently enrolled in the MPH/MIPH program who are interested in vaccines and public health.
 The workshop is held at The Children’s Hospital at Westmead.

-Aims to provide an understanding of:
+The workshop aims to provide an understanding of:

 - immunisation principles